-Cantabile is our intermediate ensemble for choristers who are comfortable matching pitches and holding harmonized melodies.
+Cantabile is our intermediate ensemble for choristers in Grades 4 through 9 who are comfortable matching pitches and holding harmonized melodies.
 In addition to solidifying the foundations of proper vocal technique, Cantabile choristers explore more challenging two and three-part music, and more advanced music theory.
 This choir performs up to five times per season.
 This ensemble participates in a two-day retreat and various community performances, in addition to an annual multi-junior-choir workshop, where they learn from and listen to other choirs, build friendships, and work with international guest conductors.

 Every year, YVT choristers elect representatives to represent the choristers and provide an important youth voice in the running of YVT.
 Chorister council plans special events, retreat days, and work with administration, faculty, and volunteers to build community, promote socialization, and friendships among choristers.
 Chorister council representatives also take on a leadership role, ensuring they set a positive example for other choristers in all aspects of chorister life.
 Taking on a leadership role, and setting a good example for choristers with regard to behaviour, attitude, and musicianship.